Nobel Peace Prize winners blast Putin's invasion of Ukraine | Politics

 Russia's Supreme Court shut down Memorial, one of Russia's oldest and most prominent human rights organizations that was widely acclaimed for its studies of political repression in the Soviet Union, in December 2021.

-Prior to that, the Russian government had declared the organization a “foreign agent” — a label that implies additional government scrutiny and carries strong pejorative connotations that can discredit the targeted organization.
+Prior to that, the Russian government had declared the organisation a “foreign agent” — a label that implies additional government scrutiny and carries strong pejorative connotations that can discredit the targeted organisation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)